 The Quirkancha or Qorikancha Temple was the most important temple in the Incan Empire.
 It was covered in gold until the Spanish conquistadores destroyed it, taking the gold and using the stones to build the Santo Domingo Church on the foundations of the temple.
 The temple is worth going in, even though it isn’t included in the tourist ticket, and the gardens are beautiful.
 There is a small museum close by which houses some of the original artefacts, but it was disappointing.

-The Choco Museo
+Backpacking Cusco: The Choco Museo

 Cooking Classes in Cusco

 As you probably know by now, I LOVE cooking classes!
 You can take a cooking class in Cusco to learn more about the local cuisine, markets and eat delicious Peruvian food.
 Yum!
+It might not be a typical backpacking activity, but if you’re a foodie backpacker like me then a cooking class is a must.

 A Cusco Food Tour